Opened: Fall 1962

 Cost: $1.2 million

+Beddow Hall opened as a women's hall.
+Today it, like all CMU residence halls, is coeducational.
 Beddow's early residents were mostly freshmen who would often move out after the first semester.
-This was before the Towers became the unofficial freshman dorms.
-When the hall opened, changes in policy reflected the changing times of the 1960s.
+When the Towers complex opened in the late 1960s, it replaced Beddow as the home of Central's incoming freshmen.
+When Beddow opened, new policies reflected the changing times of the 1960s.
 Signing in and out was done away with and the quiet hours policy was liberalized.
-For the first time in a women's dormitory, men were allowed to visit the suites.
-In addition, drinking was allowed to people who were of legal age.
+For the first time in a women's residence hall men were allowed to visit the suites.
+In addition, drinking was allowed for people who were of legal age.

 Before coming to Central, he taught at Elm Station in Detroit.
-He was superintendant of schools for Plymouth, then taught at West Side High School in Bay City and Olivet College.
-He started teaching history during summer sessions at Central, then joined the faculty as a full-time speech instructor in 1906.
+He was superintendent of schools for Plymouth, then taught at West Side High School in Bay City and Olivet College.
+He started teaching history during summer sessions at Central and joined the faculty as a full-time speech instructor in 1906.

 During his tenure at Central, he directed what came to be referred to as "Mr. Beddow's Commencement Play" produced during graduation in Old Main and, subsequently Warriner Hall.
 The first of these was "Antigone."
 He also started the first canoe rentals on the Chippewa River with a boat dubbed "the Faculty Frigate."
 He retired in 1939.
 Dr. Beddow and his wife Elizabeth had two daughters and four sons.
 After Elizabeth died, he married Theresa McDonald.
 He died on April 4, 1950 in St. Petersburg, Florida.